SAIS-S2S-Technology/Roadmap/README.md

 ## Who we are

-We're a group of five students currently enrolled in the Master of Arts program at [SAIS](https://www.sais-jhu.edu/) pursuing concentrations in [Strategic Studies](https://www.sais-jhu.edu/content/strategic-studies#overview), [Energy, Ressources and Environment](http://www.sais-jhu.edu/content/energy-resources-and-environment#overview)  and [Conflict Management](http://www.sais-jhu.edu/content/conflict-management).
+We are a group of five students currently enrolled in the Master of Arts program at [SAIS](https://www.sais-jhu.edu/) pursuing concentrations in [Strategic Studies](https://www.sais-jhu.edu/content/strategic-studies#overview), [Energy, Ressources and Environment](http://www.sais-jhu.edu/content/energy-resources-and-environment#overview)  and [Conflict Management](http://www.sais-jhu.edu/content/conflict-management).

 Leo Klenner — Conflict Management // [LinkedIn](https://www.linkedin.com/in/leo-klenner-08029a168/)